Vikas Dubey's aide arrested, 2 looted rifles recovered: UP police | Headlines

 Dubey was shot dead on July 10 by police, who claim that he was trying to flee after the car carrying him from Ujjain overturned on an isolated stretch of the highway on the outskirts of the city.
 The SUV met with the accident at Bhaunti in Kanpur district, toppling on the road which was slippery after the rains, police claimed.
 According to a statement from the Special Task Force, the driver had tried to avoid cattle on the road.
 The car was part of a small convoy of police vehicles.

-Dubey was the sixth man to die in a police encounter after the ambush he allegedly masterminded in Kanpur's Bikru village past midnight on July 2, killing eight policemen who had come to arrest him.
+Dubey was the sixth man to die in a police encounter after the ambush he allegedly masterminded in Kanpur''s Bikru village past midnight on July 2, killing eight policemen who had come to arrest him.
+While on July 3, two of Dubey's alleged associates, Prem Prakash Pandey and Atul Dubey, were killed by the police in an encounter in Kanpur, on July 8 the police killed Amar Dubey, who carried a reward of Rs 50,000 on him, in Maudaha village of Hamirpur district.
+On July 9, two more alleged aides -- Kartikeya alias Prabhat and Praveen alias Bauwa Dubey -- were killed in separate encounters in Kanpur and Etawah districts.

 ALSO READ